- Synthetic leather upper - Provides optimal support and comfort.

 Adidas Performance Women’s Powerlift .3: Have your Say

 What are your thoughts on the Adidas Performance Women’s Powerlift .3 w Cross-Trainer Shoe?
-Ideal for squats, or do you have another go-to shoe?
+Is it the deal shoe for squats, or do you have another go-to shoe?
 Leave a comment below and let us know.
+We’d love to hear from you.